hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/16-how-salm-and-tur-had-tidings-of-minuchihr.md

 >
 > To ignorance in us, next to high heaven
 >
-> That is at once our shelter and our scath, v.
-98
+> That is at once our shelter and our scath,
 >
 > And thirdly to the Div that in our midst
 >